lawrp/flutter_web_docker/README.md

 3. server.sh
 The server.sh (located in the server folder) script hosts a simple local live server to serve the Flutter web app.
 You can customize this script based on your project's requirements.

-To use: clone the repository, build and run the docker image, then you can either develop your app or test it by running server.sh.
+To use: clone the repository, build and run the docker image, then you can either develop your app or test it by running server.sh from the terminal.